nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-proxy-v3-config.rst

     Note that these sockets must be privileged ports, which may be limited on a given system.
 It is unlikely that 1000 privileged ports are available.

+**allow_lookup_optimization(bool, default true)**
+    Set this to false to disable lookup optimization for current working directory and current working directory parent from the cache

 See also
 ==============================
 :doc:`ganesha-log-config <ganesha-log-config>`\(8)